SteGruener/TOSICA/README.md

 ## Package: `TOSICA`

-We created the python package called `TOSICA` that uses `scanpy` ans `torch` to explainablely annotate cell type on single-cell RNA-seq data.
+We created the python package called `TOSICA` that uses `scanpy` and `torch` to explainablely annotate cell type on single-cell RNA-seq data.

+## Updates to this forked repository

+The original Tosica package was updated to be able to write out to outside the current working directory.

 ### Requirements